Austinfr/Aus-Chal-3-Pass/README.md

 ## Goal

 Given a user input a password will be displayed in the text box that fits the user's specifications of length and character inclusion.
-Gives a password with really good security.
+Returns a password that could possibly be used.

-This is an example of the website in use
+This is an example of the website in after given input for a 45 character password
 ![Image of the completed website](./PasswordGenEx.png)

 ## Installation